MaryGodwinAkpan/ALX-system_engineering-devops/0x01-shell_permissions/README.md

-This script add execute permission to all subdirectories of the current directoryfor the owner, the group and all other users
+This script creates a directory called my_dir with permissions 751 in the workinag directory